Redfern Aboriginal Children's Services: Establishment of the Aboriginal Children's Service

 Redfern Aboriginal Children's Services were instrumental in the change in child welfare policy in NSW.
 The Redfern organization, established by the community and run by mostly volunteers, changed the way in which Aboriginal children's services were provided in NSW; these changes remain in place today.
 Redfern Aboriginal Children's Services also influenced mainstream policies which led to the current practice known as "kinship care" where priority is given to placing the removed child with family members.
 In the case of an Aboriginal child if no family member is available the child is placed with an Aboriginal family within their community.
 If no Aboriginal carers are available then the child will be placed with non-Indigenous carers but given access to the Aboriginal community.

 There are numerous Aboriginal women associated with Redfern Aboriginal Children's Services whom played a vital part in its establishment and ongoing success.
 (There were six Wiradjuri women involved in the foundation: Colleen Shirley Perry, Isabel Coe, Jenny Munro, Vilma Ryan and Sylvia Scott).
 Colleen Shirley Perry was a Wiradjuri woman born on Erambie Mission, West Cowra, New South Wales, around 1924.
 Her extensive work providing support for prisoners earned her the name "MumShirl".
 She was appointed as a Member of the Order of the British Empire and Member of the Order of Australia for her welfare work.
 She raised 60 foster children over her lifetime and was involved in the establishment of the Redfern Aboriginal Children's Services.
 Isabel Coe was also a Wiradjuri woman who was from the Erambie Mission.
-She was one of the Aboriginal activists involved in setting up the Aboriginal Tent Embassy in Canberra in January 1972 and kept it going in the 1990s.
-She played a key role in setting up many important organisation in Redfern, including the Aboriginal Children's Services.
+She was one of the Aboriginal activists involved in establishing the Aboriginal Tent Embassy in Canberra in January 1972 and remained involved in maintaining it into the 1990s.
+She also played a key role in establishing several important organisations in Redfern, including the Aboriginal Children’s Services.
 In the 1990s she was a member of the Indigenous Advisory Council supporting the National Inquiry into the Separation of Aboriginal and Torres Strait Islander Children from Their Families.